 Chhatrapati Shivaji Maharaj and Sambhaji Maharaj ruled this place for many years.

 The walls of the Kolhapur Shaktipeeth temple have beautiful carvings of niches and flowers.
-In each of the niches, there are beautiful dancing nymphs whom we know as the 64 yoginis.
+There are beautiful dancing nymphs whom we know as the yoginis.

-Under the tallest Mandapa in the east has the idol of Goddess Mahalakshmi.
+Under the tallest Mandapa in the east is the idol of Goddess Mahalakshmi.
 Under the central mandapa is the Kurma mandap and under the western mandapam is the Ganapati Chowk.

 At a distance from the arches of the Garbhagruha is another entrance gate made of black stone, the entire temple's weight rests on this framework and this gate is considered a symbol of Shiva and Shakti.

 The Kolhapur Mahalakshmi Temple was beautified in the 11th century by King Gandharaditya of the Silahara dynasty, he built a path to circumambulate Goddess Mahalakshmi.
 There are two domes of Goddess Saraswati and Mahakali on the north and south are connected by a circuitous route.

 Rang Mandap is hexagonal and it is divided into two parts.
 The temple where the first toran (तोरण) is built is called the Rang Mandap.
 The very beginning of the first toran (तोरण)is called the Darshan Mandapa and from here we can have the closest view of the idol of Goddess Mahalakshmi (Ambabai).

 Kurma Mandap :